 In fact, one can think of the flux profile as something like a potential barrier for the electromagnetic field: as the flux increases, the effective speed of light decreases, until it reaches the limit value of $\pi/2$ and light stops, as we can see by comparing Figure \ref{fig:sch_c} to Figure \ref{fig:sch}.
 This means that a signal sent from inside the black hole cannot ever reach the exterior, just as the definition of an event horizon implies.
 However, this seems to suggest that a signal sent from the exterior cannot reach the interior either.
-But we must remember that the coordinates we are working with are defined for an observer at infinity, so any any matter or light falling towards the black hole will take infinite time to cross the event horizon, while for the coordinate system of an infalling observer the same process will take a finite proper time \cite{Misner:1973prb}.
+However, we must remember that the coordinates we are working with are defined for an observer at infinity, so any matter or light falling towards the black hole will take infinite time to cross the event horizon, whereas for the coordinate system of an infalling observer, the same process will take a finite, proper amount of time~\cite{Misner:1973prb}.
 Therefore, a signal can penetrate the event horizon, even if an observer far away cannot ever see it.

 Unfortunately, the very event horizon that we are looking to simulate presents a technical issue.
 When the flux is close to the limit value $\pi \phi_{\text{{ext}}}/\phi_0=\pi/2$, quantum fluctuations appear due to the very high impedance of the array.
-If a large number of SQUIDs are close to the limit, this could lead to fluctuations in the superconducting phase $\psi$ become dominant, breaking down our approximation $\cos \psi \simeq 1$ and eventually preventing the array to be in the superconducting phase \cite{squid_wormhole_PhysRevD.94.081501, exotic_spacetimes_Sab_n_2018,squid_array_Haviland2000}.
-Therefore, we should try to avoid this behaviour by keeping the least possible SQUIDs close to the limit value of the flux, ideally to just a single SQUID, by choosing values for M so that the critical region for $r$ in the simulator is small.
-This makes even more sense if we realize that in our theoretical framework of General Relativity spacetime is continuous, so the event horizon in a 1+1D section is just a point in space, whereas the simulator is made from a discrete amount of SQUIDs.
+If a large number of SQUIDs are close to the limit, this could lead to fluctuations in the superconducting phase $\psi$ becoming dominant, breaking down our approximation $\cos \psi \simeq 1$ and eventually preventing the array for being in the superconducting phase~\cite{squid_wormhole_PhysRevD.94.081501, exotic_spacetimes_Sab_n_2018,squid_array_Haviland2000}.
+Therefore, we should try to avoid this behaviour by keeping the least possible SQUIDs close to the limit value of the flux, ideally to just a single SQUID, by choosing values for $M$ so that the critical region for $r$ in the simulator is small.
+This makes even more sense if we realise that in our theoretical framework of general relativity, spacetime is continuous, so the event horizon in a 1~+~1D section is just a point in space, whereas the simulation is made from a discrete number of SQUIDs.
 Hence, a single SQUID is the ideal minimum we can achieve to accommodate the event horizon and its surroundings.